Queen hailed in Scotland as a 'constant in all our lives'

 Amid acrimony in the House of Windsor, Harry quit as a senior royal and moved to the U.S. two years ago.
 On Saturday, there was a possible sign of a reconciliation as Harry and his wife Meghan, the Duchess of Sussex, joined his brother Prince William and sister-in-law Catherine, the Princess of Wales, in meeting mourners outside Windsor Castle.

-Harry’s statement ended on a poignant note, alluding to the death of his grandfather, Prince Philip, last year: “We too smile, knowing that you and grandpa are reunited now and both together in peace.”
+Harry’s statement alluded to the death of his grandfather, Prince Philip, last year: “We too smile, knowing that you and grandpa are reunited now and both together in peace.”

 The queen’s coffin will be flown Tuesday to London, where it will lie in state at the Houses of Parliament from Wednesday afternoon until the morning of her funeral on Sept.
-19. U.S. President Joe Biden is among those planning to attend the service at Westminster Abbey, along with heads of state and royalty from around the world.
+19. U.S. President Joe Biden is among the world leaders and dignitaries planning to attend the service at Westminster Abbey.

 Authorities already have issued rules for people wanting to pay their respects in London.

-Vanessa Nathakumaran showed up more than two days early to stake out a place, hoping to be first in line.
+Vanessa Nathakumaran showed up more than two days early to stake out a place.
 “I really, really want to be part of it,” she said.

 Judging by the size of the crowd in Edinburgh, the line behind Nathakumaran will be long.